Trends

 -

-The data in the graph and the table below show the proportion of people with disability (aged 5 and over) who participated in a cultural, sport or social activity away from home in the past 12 months, by Aboriginal and Torres Strait Islander status.
-In 2018, 91% of Indigenous Australians with disability participated in a cultural, sport or social activity away from home, as did 95% of non-Indigenous Australians.
+The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who participated in social activities, by Indigenous status.
+In 2022, 65% of First Nations people with disability and 72% of non-Indigenous people with disability participated in social activities.

 -